aqiu384/p5r-walkthrough/src/confidants.md

 There are 16 total requests that count towards progression.
 * 5/9: The Bark and Bite of a Bully
-* After clearing Museum Palace: The Cats' Disappearance
+* Day after clearing Museum Palace: If Cats Disappeared from the City
-* 6/5: Angry Old Man
+* 6/5: An Elderly's Meaning of Life
 * 6/6: Sadism Is Just a Sign of Love
 * 7/10: The Lovesick Cyberstalking Girl
-* 8/2: We Aren't Just Your Slaves
+* Day after clearing Pyrmaid Palace or 8/2: We Aren't Just Your Slaves
-* 8/3: Who's Been Assaulting People?
+* 2 days after clearing Pyramid Palace or 8/3: Who's Been Assaulting People?
-* 8/4: Calling for Justice for Cats
+* 3 days after clearing Pyramid Palace or 8/4: Calling for Justice for Cats
 * 8/29: Who's Muscling in Yongen-Jaya?
 * 10/14: The Killer Who Cleans Up Trash
 * 11/25: Swindling Old Folk is Pretty Low
-* 12/3: The Head Honcho in Showbiz
+* Day after clearing Cruiser Palace or 12/3: The Head Honcho in Showbiz
 * 1/14: Cry, My Beloved Sister
 * Rank 3: One Who Bullies Bullies
 * Rank 4: Part-time Job, Full-time Hell